dmitrijslasko/42_exam04/q1/sandbox/README.md

 ### HOW IS A PROCESS RESTRICTED

 The function int sandbox() will isolate process and run the untrusted function inside a separate process (child) so it cannot affect the main program.
 Main program will monitor the run time of the untrusted function and kill the process if it runs too long.
 Main program will detect crashes if they happen and handle signals (e.g., segmentation faults, illegal instructions).
-Finally, main program will monitore the exit status of the untrusted function and prevent zombie processes.
+Finally, main program will monitor the exit status of the untrusted function and prevent zombie processes.

 ### PLAN TO IMPEMENT A 42'S SANDBOX